alfajor/pytools/README.md

 # PyTools
-An ongoing collecion of Python scripts for different tasks - web scraping, automation, whatever.
+An ongoing collection of Python scripts for different tasks - web scraping, automation, information gathering, whatever.
+All scripts are POC.

 ## Usage
-Make sure Python3 is installed - aliases are great.
+Make sure Python3 is installed.

 `pip3 install -r requirements.txt` and `python <script>`